NoneShen/Poly-document/new_product/integrate_contracts/launch.md

 ## 1. Test Your Contracts

-There are two steps for you to test and launch your contract.
+There are two steps for you to test your contract.

 > [!Note|style:flat|label:Notice]
 > The premise of contract testing is that both the original chain and the target chain you want to test have been connected to the Poly Network, otherwise the test cannot be performed.

 ### Step 1.
 Preparation

 - Deploy your **contract** in the source chain and target chain (For safety, you are recommended to complete the test in TestNet.
-If you have to do on MainNet please contact Poly team via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a>).
+If you have to do on MainNet, please contact Poly team via <a class="fab fa-discord" href= "https://discord.com/invite/y6MuEnq"></a>).
 - Please [submit](https://docs.google.com/forms/d/e/1FAIpQLSc7jYVZQVWtLRG8ERLkzH7RWSxfrNaJel3s5qwsvV7XbVWPtg/viewform) the "**method**" (the input parameter of cross chain function, i.e., the function of your contract called by target chain).
-- Poly team will add this "method" to the whitelist of relayer in order to process transaction automatically, otherwise the transaction cannot process in poly chain.
+- Poly team will add this "method" to the whitelist of relayer in order to process transaction automatically, otherwise the transaction cannot process in Poly chain.

 ### Step 2.
 Test on Poly Network
 After preparation, you can try to call the cross-chain function in your contract, and then you can query the steps of cross-chain transaction through [here]( https://explorer.poly.network/testnet).